iluvcapra/py-ptsl/README.md

 This script will print a list of gettable properties from the currently open session.

-_Note:_ All of the examples in the examples directory look at the `PTSL_KEY` environment variable to get a path to your PTSL developer key file.

 ```sh
 $ python3 examples/session_info.py
 PTSL Version: 1